GiggityQAQ/prophage-escape-thesis-code/README.md

 Pkg.instantiate()
 ```

-If the environment has not yet been created, install the required packages:
+If the project environment has not yet been created, install the required packages:

 ```julia
 using Pkg